CLICK PHOTO TO ENLARGE FOR DETAILS

 This jewelry designer displays her beautiful pieces,

-made from various old components, in some creatively staged vignettes
+made from various old components, in some creatively staged vignettes.

 The props of vintage suitcases, picture frames, books, mirrors,